rfernandezdo/rfernandezdo.github.io/docs/index.md

 Espero que este testimonio brinde una visión clara del increíble profesional y persona que es Rafael.
 Estoy seguro de que aquellos que tengan la oportunidad de trabajar con él se beneficiarán enormemente de su liderazgo, conocimientos técnicos y actitud positiva.

 ## Who am I?

 Hello everyone!

 I'm Rafa, and this is my little corner on the web.

 As a passionate IT professional, I love exploring new technologies, facing new challenges, and sharing my experiences with others.

-**About the blog content**: Since October 2025, I use AI (GitHub Copilot / Azure OpenAI) as an assistant in creating some technical posts.
-AI helps me with structure, code examples and documentation, but always under my supervision and validation.
+**About the blog content**: Since October 2025, I have been using AI to help me create technical content more efficiently.

 Since I'm pretty bad at introducing myself, I've asked chatgpt to help me do it based on comments from some of my coworkers on Linkedin, this is the result: